Polycarbohydrate/awesome-tor/README.md

 # Awesome Tor [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)
-A collection of awesome Tor (The Onion Browser) is a curated list of awesome resources, tools, and applications related to the Tor network.
+A collection of awesome [Tor (The Onion Browser)](https://www.torproject.org/ ), is a curated list of resources, tools, and applications related to the Tor network.